haneytron/marsrovers/README.md

 # MARS ROVERS
-### An artifact demonstrating that we were all once bad programmers
+### An artifact demonstrating that we all used to be worse programmers

 In 2009 I applied to work at ThoughtWorks.
 They gave me a code test with 3 problems to choose from; I chose Mars Rovers.
 I recently found a copy of the code that I submitted and felt that I should upload it to GitHub and make it visible to, and reviewable by, everybody.

 This repo serves as both evidence and a reminder that skill is developed over time.
 As developers, we are not amazing at what we do from day 1.
-It takes effort, ethic, and time to develop a great set of skills.
+It takes effort, persistence, determination, and time to develop great programming skills.
 We were all once "bad" at this job.
 If you frame interactions with me such that you think I've always been a good developer, I invite you to browse this code.

 When I review this code today, I cringe and laugh at myself.
 A good sign of progress to me has always been looking back at your prior work and wondering what the hell you were thinking; this no exception.
 Just check out this part of the `README.txt` of my submission: